 As a successful entrepreneur and founder of several different organizations, what’s next for you?

-In addition to FlexJobs, over the last few years, I’ve founded 1 Million for Work Flexibility, which is right in line with my belief that everyone should have access to flexible work options, and that both companies and individuals (and the environment!) benefit from work flexibility.
+In addition to FlexJobs, over the last few years, I’ve found 1 Million for Work Flexibility, which is right in line with my belief that everyone should have access to flexible work options and that both companies and individuals (and the environment!) benefit from work flexibility.
 I’ve also started Remote.co, a one-stop resource for people and companies to learn best practices for remote work so that we can all benefit.

 We also recently hosted our second annual TRaD*Works Forum, which brings together the best and brightest minds in the telecommuting, remote, and distributed (TRaD) work community.
 It’s a great gathering of individuals from the corporate, government, and nonprofit worlds who all see remote work as a huge opportunity with awesome social, business, and environmental benefits.

 If you could give our readers one piece of advice for finding or creating their own meaningful work as entrepreneurs, what would that advice be?

 Trust your instincts as a very valid part of the equation.
 It’s important to be responsible and consider your instincts along with other priorities, information, and factors.
 But I have learned that my core intuition is often a more reliable guide to how I can find my own happiness and authenticity in my career (and life), and so I am very conscientious with it.

 Sara and FlexJobs would like to offer you a chance to try their service and find your own meaningful work that you can do from home in your pajamas.
 As a reader of She Owns It, please use the code SAVE30 to receive up to 30% off your subscription to FlexJobs.com.